 What is Lalo or Jute Leaves

-Jute leaves, also called Lalo in Haitian Creole, is a staple in many provinces in Haiti.
-It is customary to find Jute (lalo) leaves prepared with spinach beef and seafood in Haiti as well.
+Jute leaves also called Lalo in Haitian Creole, are a staple in many provinces in Haiti.
+It is customary to find Jute (lalo) leaves prepared with spinach, beef, and seafood in Haiti.
 Many people prefer to cook it with only seafood.
 You may also cook it with meat alone if you prefer.

 Cooking Jute leaves or Lalo

-One of the many reasons why we cook lalo with spinach is almost to eliminate the sliminess the jute leaves create when cooked.
+One of the many reasons we cook lalo with spinach is almost to eliminate the sliminess the jute leaves create when cooked.
 Another reason is that spinach accentuates the taste of the jute leaves.
-It also adds more volume and texture to jute leaves stews
+It also adds more volume and texture to jute leaves stews.

 When cooking fresh leaves, it is necessary to use a reasonable amount to get the right portion.
-Prepared or cooked leaves lose their form and are reduced into smaller sizes.
+Prepared or cooked leaves lose their form and are reduced to smaller sizes.
 It is also essential to cook leafy greens with the proper utensils.
-My sister’s friend Syndies always recommends to stir the Jute (lalo) leaves with a wooden spoon.
+My sister’s friend Syndie always recommends stirring the Jute (lalo) leaves with a wooden spoon.
 I am told that the sauce has a more appetizing consistency when you prepare it with a wooden spoon.
 I have never cooked it with other utensils, fearing ruining the texture.
 (Is it because wooden spoons are non-reactive and do not react adversely to acids in food?)

 Jute leaves are expensive and should not go to waste!

 Visiting a Jute farm

 Buying Jute leaves at the grocery store can be very expensive.
 Not only you may have to travel far, but you only get a handful of leaves that may cost you between $2 – $4.
 Not even enough to feed a family of four.